peteroupc/peteroupc.github.io/randomnotes.md

 As also shown by Knuth and Yao, however, any integer generating algorithm that is both optimal _and unbiased (exact)_ will also run forever in the worst case, even if it uses few random bits on average.
 This is because in most cases, `n` will not be a power of 2, so that `n` will have an infinite binary expansion, so that the resulting DDG tree will have to either be infinitely deep, or include "rejection leaves" at the end of the tree.
 (If `n` is a power of 2, the binary expansion will be finite, so that the DDG tree will have a finite depth and no rejection leaves.)

 Because of this, there is no general way to "fix" the worst case of running forever, while still having an unbiased (exact) algorithm.
 For instance, modulo reductions can be represented by a DDG tree in which rejection leaves are replaced with labeled outcomes, but the bias occurs because only some outcomes can replace rejection leaves this way.
-Even with rejection sampling, if the rejections stop after a set number of iterations, the same kind of bias will result.
+Even with rejection sampling, stopping the rejection after a fixed number of iterations will likewise lead to bias, for the same reasons.

 The following are some ways to implement `RNDINT`.
 (The column "Unbiased?" means whether the algorithm generates random integers without bias, even if `n` is not a power of 2.)